piamt/tvmaze/README.md

 2. iOSSnapshotTestCase for screenshot tests

 ## Nice to have
-I could be interesting to add a local data manager to store the fetched data and display it to the user while he/she is waiting for the API response.
+It could be interesting to add a local data manager to store the fetched data and display it to the user while he/she is waiting for the API response.
 I added a local data manager in ShowsList module with such purpose.
 To persist this data locally, we could use a framework Core Data or Realm.

 ## Test coverage
 84,7% of test coverage